VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 1. [Install Docker](https://www.docker.com/get-started/) in any way you like
 2. Clone the [repo](https://github.com/dbirman/nptraj-sensapex-link)
 3. `cd nptraj-sensapex-link`
-4. `docker-compose up` to build the container
+4. `docker-compose up` to build the container and run the server
-5. `docker exec -it <container_id> /bin/bash` to enter to the container
+5. `docker attach <container-id>` to view the server logs
-6. The package is located in `src/`
+6. `docker exec -it <container_id> /bin/bash` if you need to enter the container
-7. `python src/nptraj_sensapex_link/server.py` launches the server
+7. The package is located in `src/`
 8. Unit tests are available to run under the `tests/` directory
 9. `docker-compose stop` to stop the container or `docker-compose down` to stop and remove the container